trufflesuite/truffle/packages/truffle-sawtooth-seth-provider/README.md

 # ALPHA - UNPUBLISHED - EXPERIMENTAL USE ONLY

-This module is totally unsupported and should only be used in an experimental context.
+This module is an early work in progress.
+For the moment it is totally unsupported and should only be used in an experimental context.

-This repository will likely move or be integrated into the main [Truffle monorepo](https://github.com/trufflesuite/truffle) before this module is released.

 # truffle-sawtooth-seth-provider